-From the equivalence principle of information and probability [Eq.
-(A104), Appendix 20], this formula is equivalent to the LCIO.
+This is an equivalent derivative of the LCIO in the multidimensional information metric spacetime.
 However, the current paradigm of gene information is that it encodes the structure of gene products (e.g., proteins, miRNAs, and lncRNAs).
 Therefore, the total information of gene G_i , $H(G_i)$, is the union of molecular information $H(M_i)$ expressed by the molecular structure of the gene product and the network information $H(N_i)$ represented by the network structure of the LCIO: